shihab7269/Single-Phase-Cycloconverter/README.md

 The following figures show the printed circuit board (PCB) design and prototype hardware of the mid-point type cycloconverter.
 <img src="Image/image-6.png" width="500"> <img src="Image/image-7.png" width="500">

+### Software/Coding
+To generate the gate driving pulse, Arduino uno board is used.
+The following pin's are used:
+       1.